 Wrapped from head to toe against the hostile elements, surrounded by a riot of colour which cuts a sharp contrast with the grey February day, meet the flower ladies of Grafton Street.

-They say the ladies are “the heart and soul of Grafton Street” and what helps save the road from becoming just another English high street.
-You’ll find the ladies bringing both wit and colour to the corners of Chatham, Harry and Duke Streets.
+They say the ladies are “the heart and soul of Grafton Street”, and what helps save the road from becoming just another English high street.
+You’ll find these ladies bringing both wit and colour to the corners of Chatham, Harry and Duke Streets.

 A natural born story teller, you can tell Tina enjoys the banter that comes with the trade.
 Many of the customers are obviously regulars as there’s lots of first name usage.
 Sister-in-law Susanne, who mans the Harry Street corner, says “you have to enjoy talking to people.”
 And in case we hadn’t noticed, she adds: “Now I would be a talker!”